 Once you have a good understanding of your guests, what they say about you and what makes your hotel unique, you might find similar themes appearing.
 For example, price-quality, good public transport connections, comfortable beds etc. As Nadine noted, often these things can be missing from a hotel’s website.
 If customers care enough about these to mention them in a review, make sure you use this on your website.
 This can help potential guests with their decision making.
 Conversational copywriting is a great way to reposition what you learn from your reviews and build on this.
 Reviews can often have a whole different focus from the hotel website.
 Practically, this might look like updating your hotel’s unique selling points (USPs) or adjusting your direct booking benefits (do you give guests a free welcome drink that you don’t mention on your website?).

 Conversational copywriting is a great tool for hoteliers to use.
 Taking a closer look at what your guests are saying, and using this to provide the right information at the right time to your potential guests is a winning strategy for hotels.
 Our team can help you to build a new conversational copywriting strategy to help you increase your direct bookings.
-Get in touch with us here to get started.
+Contact us at firstname.lastname@example.org to get started.